3 dead in military helicopter crash were experienced pilots

 Skoda served in the Army from 1985 to 1987 and joined the National Guard 1987.
 He was a veteran of the Afghanistan War and was deployed there in 2013 and 2019.

+He was a UH-60 senior instructor pilot and maintenance test pilot with nearly 5,000 flying hours and worked full time as a National Guard technician.

 Koch, a 20-year member of the Guard, served in the war in Afghanistan and the war in Iraq.
-He also was a civilian pilot for the New York State Police.
-State police said he is survived by his wife and four children.
+He also was a civilian pilot for the New York State Police, which said he was recently honored by the Red Cross for his role in the rescue of an 11-year-old boy who fell 100 feet down a ravine in June.

+Koch is survived by his wife and four children, state police said.

 Prial served in the Army after earning a commission at the United States Military Academy at West Point in 2012.

-He deployed to Afghanistan in 2014 and 2015.
+He served as a medical evacuation platoon leader with the 82nd Airborne Division’s 82nd Combat Aviation Brigade and deployed to Afghanistan in 2014 and 2015.
 He became a captain before accepting an appointment as a warrant officer in the Guard so he could continue to fly, officials said.